 - OH Prema (Undergraduate Student; Department of Biological Sciences)

-- The project promotes critical thinking, creativity, and innovation skills about how to effectively communicate scientific knowledge to the real world from a theatrical perspective.
+- The project promoted critical thinking, creativity, and innovation skills about how to effectively communicate scientific knowledge to the real world from a theatrical perspective.

-- Unto the Stage fosters collaborations across academic disciplines to transfer research topics from under the microscope into the spotlight, where societal implications can be more readily appreciated.
+- Unto the Stage fostered collaborations across academic disciplines to transfer research topics from under the microscope into the spotlight, where societal implications can be more readily appreciated.

 - Ben Wolman (Undergraduate Student; Department of Earth and Environmental Sciences)

-- Kate Steiner (Undergraduate Student; Department of Astrophysics)
+- Jace Steiner (Undergraduate Student; Department of Astrophysics)

 - An interdisciplinary student-led podcast and website dedicated to investigating, sharing, and communicating science and society stories to the Columbia community and beyond.

-- Each approximately 15-25 minute episode will focus on stories broadly relating to themes of "knowledge and access" and feature discussion with experts.
+- Each approximately 15-25 minute episode focused on stories broadly relating to themes of "knowledge and access" and feature discussion with experts.

-- Students will learn to research, record, edit, and produce engaging podcast episodes.
+- Students learned to research, record, edit, and produce engaging podcast episodes.